-* A 3-4 line paragraph DEMONSTRATING key attributes.
-For example, a sales professional could play up his/her ability to forge new client relationships, execute high-impact marketing initiatives, and deliver dedicated staff training.
+* A three to four line paragraph DEMONSTRATING key attributes.
+For example, a pharmaceutical sales professional could play up his/her ability to forge new client relationships, execute high-impact marketing initiatives, and deliver dedicated staff training.

 * A “Core Competencies” section underneath this listing in-demand keywords.
 This is crucial, as Applicant Tracking Systems such as Taleo and Kenexa are designed to look for specific words on a candidate’s resume.

 3. Flashy formatting/logos are a good way to stand out from the competition.

 True, complex logos and formatting DO attract attention.
 However, they do so for all the wrong reasons and will most likely result in your resume being rejected.
 A good resume lives and dies on the strength of its CONTENT.
 When in doubt, always err on the side of conservatism.
 Choose a widely accepted font like Times New Roman or Arial.
 Remove all graphics.
 And, don’t get more complicated than a simple border to frame the text.